 Links that point to your website add value.
 Not only do they bring traffic, they carry weight in search engines.

-When your site gains a link from an authoritative, trusted website -- your website gains authority and trust.
+When your site gains a link from an authoritative, trusted website, your website gains "link juice" which can improve keyword rankings.

 Think of a link as a recommendation from one site to another.
-The more influential the website, the more “link juice” it passes.
+The more influential the website, the more “juice” it passes.

 In general, there are two types of link building.

 Manual link building involves outreach to folks working on other websites and asking them for a link.

 It's a difficult pitch but if you can convince other webmasters to link to your site, you will be rewarded with referral traffic and rankings (if it's a good link).

 I won't go into much detail here but if you're interested building links there is no shortage of resources.